drbean/scratch/cur/media/session4/slides.md

 | When: January 1
 | Where: Brooklyn, NY
 | Why: Body temperature fell to 28°, and warm clothes, drinks failed to bring temperature back up
-| How: Imitating a New Year polar bear swim seen on TV, took a cold shower
+| How: Imitating a New Year (human) polar bear swim seen on TV, took a cold shower

 # The End